mp-se/espframework/README.md

 SerialWebSocket mySerialWebSocket;
 ```

 To connect the serial websocket you need to get the webserver pointer from the async webhandler.
-The second param allows you to specify a secondary port that data is also written to.
+The second param allows you to specify a secondary port that data is also written to, for example sending data to the serial port as well as the WebSocket.
 ```cpp
 // This example will stream the serial console both to hardware serial and the
 // websocket (NULL will disable that port).